SamRagusa/Batch-First/README.md

 - Using Numba to compile all Python code used for move generation to machine code with the LLVM compiler
 - Using a framework similar to MTD(f) to converge towards a boards negamax value

 # Things Being Working On
-- Implementing a method of ANN inference more focused on low latency and high-throughput (probably using the [NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) TensorFlow integration)
 - Vectorizing array operations by means of the LLVM compiler's loop lifting
 - A semi-formal explanation of the engine's core components (e.g. a simple description of the negamax algorithm, and reasoning behind the neural network architecture used)